DoaJCBlogger/Talk32/Talk32/README.md

 # Talk32
 A lightweight unofficial Discord client that uses only Win32, GDI, and GDI+ for rendering instead of Chrome/Electron.
 To support modern TLS on Windows XP it uses OpenSSL and provides its own root certificates.

-This project is compiled with version 7.1 of the Windows SDK.
+This project is compiled with Visual C++ 2015.

 ![Screenshot 1](docs/screenshot1.webp)